guslatho/syllabificator/README.md

 ![performance_comparison](https://github.com/user-attachments/assets/904c47ff-ebf8-4e47-b673-480449a8bf32)

-It should be noted that the CRF metrics displayed above are for a less optimal but more cost-effective (fewer parameter) approach.
-The full CRF model performs slightly better but totals about 250 MB in size instead of the ~18MB model included here.
+It should be noted that the CRF model used here is a slightly less optimal but more cost-effective (fewer parameter) implementation.
+The full-parameter CRF models totals about 250 MB in size instead of the ~18MB version included here.

-CRF/NN are the recommended algorithms to use as they show the best overall performance.
+CRF/NN are the recommended algorithms to use.

 ## Usage
 ### Running Syllabificator